nishant696/Most-Streamed-Songs-of-2023-Power-BI-Dashboard/README.md

 <img width="127" alt="energy ring" src="https://github.com/nishant696/Most-Streamed-Songs-of-2023-Power-BI-Dashboard/assets/73593128/1568a72c-c578-468d-b3f4-ea3368d1393f">

-before going to be used in the visual this json file is modified according to the data report with the Following code
+before being used in the visual this JSON file is modified according to the data report with the following code

                 {
         "$schema": "https://vega.github.io/schema/vega/v5.json",